belodetek/black.box/README.md

 9. to be advised when important stuff happens, subscribe to push notifications on the [dash](#dashboard)

 # about
 `black.box` devices operate in three distinct modes.
-Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can typically access popular streaming [services](#services) from anywhere in the world, to provide privacy and anonymity via 3rd party VPN providers or etablish private VPN links between two or more location
+Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can (a) typically access popular streaming [services](#services) from anywhere in the world; (b) to provide privacy and anonymity via 3rd party VPN providers; or (c) etablish private VPN links between two or more locations.

 ```
 +---------+         +-----------------+